At dinner parties and game nights, casual American life is fueling the coronavirus surge

 Timothy McDonald, public health director in the Boston suburb of Needham, said he is considering a campaign centered on the idea of a “social budget,” reminding residents that, according to guidance from the Centers for Disease Control and Prevention, they should avoid spending more than 15 minutes within six feet of most other people in a 24-hour period.

 McDonald said he hopes that might help with an alarming widening of social groups and casual encounters, particularly among youths.
 In-school transmission is not the problem, he said.
-Instead, spread is happening after school — at play dates, sleepovers and, especially, socializing and carpooling connected to youth sports, he said.
+Instead, spread is happening after school — at play dates, sleepovers, and, especially, socializing and carpooling connected to youth sports, he said.

 “If your son or daughter is playing on a town soccer team and a travel soccer team, plus lacrosse, and is also on an ice hockey team, they’re exposed and in close proximity to dozens of other kids,” McDonald said.
 “Instead of counting the contacts on single digits, it’s now getting to two or three dozen in some cases.
 And those are only people who are defined as close contacts.”